 The Department of Cognitive Science offers a PhD program in Cognitive Science.
 This research-based, interdisciplinary program offers specialization in the fields of social cognition, cognitive development, and formal and biological models of perception and learning.
 Students may take courses in cognitive psychology, philosophy of mind, cognitive anthropology, visual perception and computational modeling.
 They receive practical research training in methods, experimental design and data analysis in the laboratories of departmental faculty members.
 As of 2023, we offer a PhD program of which standard duration is 4 years with fully funded stipends for 4 years.

-IMPORTANT: Please note that during the Academic Year 2021/22, teaching and reasearch for incoming and continuing Cognitive Science PhD students will be moved to Vienna, while some research activities remain in Budapest.
+IMPORTANT: Please note that starting in Academic Year 2021/22, teaching and reasearch for incoming and continuing Cognitive Science PhD students will be moved to Vienna, while some research activities remain in Budapest.

 Graduate Program Director: Natalie Sebanz